Aliases for CC2D1A Gene

 This gene encodes a transcriptional repressor that binds to a conserved 14-bp 5'-repressor element and regulates expression of the 5-hydroxytryptamine (serotonin) receptor 1A gene in neuronal cells.
 The DNA binding and transcriptional repressor activities of the protein are inhibited by calcium.
 A mutation in this gene results in a nonsyndromic form of cognitive disability (MRT3). [provided by RefSeq, Jul 2017]

 GeneCards Summary for CC2D1A Gene

 CC2D1A (Coiled-Coil And C2 Domain Containing 1A) is a Protein Coding gene.
-Diseases associated with CC2D1A include Autosomal Recessive Non-Syndromic Intellectual Disability.
-Among its related pathways are SIDS Susceptibility Pathways.
-GO annotations related to this gene include signal transducer activity and RNA polymerase II transcription factor activity, sequence-specific DNA binding.
+Diseases associated with CC2D1A include Autosomal Recessive Non-Syndromic Intellectual Disability and Non-Syndromic Intellectual Disability.
+Among its related pathways are Sudden Infant Death Syndrome (SIDS) Susceptibility Pathways.
+Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity and RNA polymerase II transcription factor activity, sequence-specific DNA binding.
 An important paralog of this gene is CC2D1B.